gulkily/arkos/docs/base_module_web_compelling_ui.md

 1. **OpenWebUI baseline**: mention we can deploy it quickly (see companion doc) for feature parity with market tools.
 2. **Custom UI advantages**: walk through branded experience, control panel, memory transparency, and lighter footprint.
 3. **Future hooks**: highlight roadmap items (streaming, multi-user auth, analytics), reassuring stakeholders we own the end-to-end UX.

+### Calendar HTML demo trigger
+- Start the web UI (`uvicorn base_module_web.app:app --host 0.0.0.0 --port 8100`) and open it in a browser.
+- Send the prompt “View calendar for this week” in the chat window.
+- ARK returns a structured weekly agenda rendered with the new calendar card; older clients fall back to the plain-text summary bundled in the same response.
+- Pair this with your SSH tunnel or reverse proxy to demo the polished calendar experience to stakeholders.